 Influencer marketing has become a powerful way for businesses to reach their target audience on social media, attract attention to their brand, and improve overall sales.
 Brands have traditionally paid celebrities, athletes, and other big names to be influencers, but what’s hot right now on social media channels like Instagram is what is known as a “micro-influencer”.
 These are usually regular people with some kind of expertise or authority on a topic, who have a decent following on social media and also happen to be a fan of your brand.
 Because micro-influencers typically focus on a niche – such as food/recipe blogging, health/wellness, small business, parenting, travel, photography, beauty, or fashion – their audiences are highly targeted.
 Micro-influencers are also very well connected and acquainted with their audience, sharing personal stories and experiences with their followers and building a kind of accessible, trust-based relationship with them over time.
 What better way to engage potential consumers than by having someone they consider a trusted friend or mentor recommend your brand?

 COLD: Wannabe Influencers

 The hardest part of influencer marketing is finding influencers who are actually legit.
 Unfortunately, since marketers have been eagerly jumping on the micro-influencer trend, there has also been a rise in companies unknowingly working with wannabes who aren’t really influencers at all.
 These wannabes usually operate under the guise of fake likes and followers, costing companies time and money when they finally discover that all the fake followers aren’t truly interested in becoming potential customers.
-You can expect marketers to be extra cautious in 2019, diligently doing their homework on potential micro-influencers before agreeing to work with them.
+Moving forward, you can expect marketers to be extra cautious, diligently doing their homework on potential micro-influencers before agreeing to work with them.

-Which marketing trends do you see heating up, or cooling down, so far this year?
+Which marketing trends do you see heating up, or cooling down, in your corner of the world?
 Be sure to let us know what you are seeing in the comment section below!